 Examples of tuition-free universities in Finland for EU/EEA students:

 - University of Jyväskylä

 - Metropolia University of Applied Sciences

 - University of the Arts Helsinki

 - Hanken School of Economics

 Tuition fees at top-ranked universities in Finland

-Check the average tuition fees charged to international students (non-EU/EEA students) at the top-ranked Finnish universities:
+These are the average tuition fees international students (non-EU/EEA students) have to pay at top-ranked Finnish universities:

-Here is a list of scholarships you can get to study in Finland.
+Here are other scholarships you can explore in Finland.